Rushikesh0204/Hibernate/README.md

         --> Echo all executed SQL to stdout -->
         <property name="show_sql">true</property>

-        --> Drop and re-create the database schema on startup -->
+        --> Drop and re-create the database schema on startup --> create -->every time create db update --> if present not create db
         <property name="hbm2ddl.auto">create</property>

-        --> Names the annotated entity class -->
+        --> Names the annotated entity class -->mapping class here it says names the annotated entity class so what this is doing is uh here we need to list out all the model classes that we have configured
+                                    - using this hibernate create table (give some Clues to hibernate as to how to persist this class and the way we do that the way we configure this is by using annotations here we can also configure this using XML
         <mapping class="org.hibernate.tutorial.annotations.Event" />

     </session-factory>